sethforprivacy/sethforprivacy.com/content/posts/this-year-in-monero-2021.md

 ### Year over Year Growth

-Monero's on-chain usage via private-by-default transactions that protect sender, receiver, and amounts, grew ***208%*** YoY!
+Monero's on-chain usage grew ***208%*** YoY!
+Every one of these transactions was done via private-by-default transactions that protect sender, receiver, and amounts.

 ## Blockchain Growth